PinheiroCosta/MyScripts/README.md

 A GUI color picker to use outside the terminal.

 ### Prerequisites:
+* bash
+* yad
-bash, yad, xclip
+* xclip

 ### Instalation:
-move the script file to your /usr/local/bin directory.
+move the script file to your _/usr/local/bin_ directory.

 ### How to use:
-just type 'colorpick' from the commandline.
+just type _colorpick_ from the commandline.

 ### How it works:
 It uses the yad to pop up a color picker window.
-You can type the choosen color from hex format #303030 or click on the color drop icon to choose the desired color
-from the web and the picked color will be automaticaly copyied to the clipboard.
+You can type the choosen color from hex format #303030 or click on the color drop icon to choose the desired color from the web and the picked color will be automaticaly copyied to the clipboard.